abbistani/islandora_collection_csv_import/README.md

 ## Configuration

 CSV's must be properly prepared.
-Any comma within a field must be replaced with a double pipe ie - 'Nursing, Department of' must be replaced with 'Nursing|| Department of'
+Any comma within a field (i.e. the LABEL field) must be replaced with a double pipe ie - 'Nursing, Department of' must be replaced with 'Nursing|| Department of'

+Do not use commas in the PID or PARENT fields.

-If multiple arguments are supplied within a single column, they must be separated with a ~  ie meat~cheese~pickles
+If multiple arguments are supplied for the PARENT field, they must be separated with a ~  ie islandora:root~islandora:basic_image_collection.

-If a column in a CSV is to be processed it must have a header from the following list.
+The CSV must contain the following columns:

 * LABEL
 * PID